cardano-foundation/CIPs/CIP-0069/README.md

   | Voting TxInfo Redeemer Voter
   | Proposing TxInfo Redeemer Integer ProposalProcedure
 ```
 The Datum is optional, which will enable us to allow the execution of spending scripts without a datum.
+One more change will be needed on the ledger side in order to make the Datum optional for spending scripts.
+The ledger UTXOW rule needs to be relaxed, this ledger rule checks if a utxo has an existing datum if the address's payment credential is a phase 2 validation script.

 The ScriptPurpose type is left the same used in the Redeemers Map is left the same.

 ## Rationale: how does this CIP achieve its goals?